Robertfarb/whiteboarding-curriculum/projects/js-project/gh-pages-custom-domain.md

 ![cname](./gh-pages-images/CNAME-in-repo.png)

-+ Add, commit and push to master or gh-pages branch (whichever is connected to github pages)
++ Add, commit and push to master or gh-pages branch (whichever is connected to github pages).

++ **Make sure you are using index.html!
+Everything will be loaded from index.html.**

 ### Done!

-+ In ~20 minutes, your site can be seen at your new domain.
++ Within an hour, your site may be viewed at your new custom domain.

-+ In the mean time, your site should be able to be viewed at https://{github_username}.github.io/{repo_name}